Product User Guide & Advisory

 These product designs are optimized to provide concise answers, and answers may be generated which are subtly truncated and more generalized than would be acceptable of a fully complete and technically accurate response.
 For example: an airline fleet may consist of 20 aircraft in which one of the aircraft is somewhat unique.
 An inquiry about the flap speed limitations for the fleet aircraft at large may yield numbers that are indicative for most of the fleet, but not include the exception.
 The information is in the data corpus yet may not be presented on the first answer iteration, thus requiring that a follow-up question be asked.
 It’s important to realize that this is a very subtle snare that one may fall into if a person is expecting 100% accuracy from a highly generalized question.
 If one is aware that there are differences then it might be wise to pose the prompt in a more thoughtful matter, either from the start or as a follow-up prompt, such as asking if these limitations apply to the entire fleet.

 While GPT’s construct their answers from Large Language Models (LLM’s), they are never truly capable of lying to a user.
 Rather they generate results from a probability distribution over its entire word vocabulary coupled with tapping the constrained knowledge base in the case of a custom GPT.
-As LLM’s are stochastic (pseudo-random) word generators, there’s always a non-zero chance that the model outputs something unexpected that deviates from the truth.
+As LLM’s are stochastic (pseudo random) word generators, there’s always a non-zero chance that the model outputs something unexpected that deviates from the truth.

 Insofar as the model ‘speaks the truth’, it is only as accurate as the truthfulness of its training data.

 The model doesn’t evaluate the truthfulness of each word and statement; rather it generates responses based on statistical patterns and probabilities within the knowledge base information.
+The model is not searching for the truth but rather providing the best statistically reasonable response that resembles likely solution paths which the model had previously internalized.

 To conceptualize how an error might be generated, consider that a number (say, 20) is commonly grouped inside of the knowledge base data near common terms like “angle bank”.
 The GPT is commonly grasping at probable associations.
 So, in the scope of a specific limitation, a “20° bank angle” would not be a suitable answer for crosswind landing.
 However, the data corpus may include citations of “20° angle of bank” in the context of other information present in the data.
 So, a wrong answer in the context of one specific limitation may come to the surface, simply because it has a higher statistical likelihood of satisfying the answer criteria.